Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

 There are three basic combinatorial algorithms relevant to the c-optimal design problem. `Combinatorial' here means choosing $J'$ discrete elements (experimental units) from the set of $J$ to minimise Equation (\ref{eq:coptim}).

 Algorithm 3 describes the `local search algorithm'.
-This algorithm starts with a random design $d_0$ of size $J'$ and then makes the optimal swap between an experimental condition in the design and one not currently in the design.
+This algorithm starts with a random design $d_0$ of size $J'$ and then makes the optimal swap between an experimental unit in the design and one not currently in the design.
 It proceeds until no improving swap can be made.
-Algorithm 4 shows the `greedy search algorithm', which starts from an empty design and adds the best experimental condition at each step until a design of size $J'$ is reached.
-Algorithm 5 shows the `reverse greedy search algorithm' that instead starts from the complete design space and iteratively removes the worst experimental condition until a design of size $J'$ is achieved.
+Algorithm 4 shows the `reverse greedy search algorithm' that instead starts from the complete design space and iteratively removes the worst experimental unit until a design of size $J'$ is achieved.
+A third algorithm, the `greedy search' is also included in the package, which starts from a small number of units and iteratively adds the best unit.
+However, this algorithm performs worse than the other two in empirical comparisons and so is not discussed further here.

-These algorithms are not guaranteed to produce a c-optimal design.
-We can often place an upper bound on the value of the solution relative to the true optimal design.
-For the local search this is 1.5 times the best possible value \citep{Fisher1978}.
-The greedy and reverse greedy searches have a similar upper bound in some cases, however, for the GLMM experimental design problem we consider here, there is in fact no upper limit \citep{Ilev2001,Sviridenko2017}.
-However, empirical comparisons suggest they may still provide adequate solutions \citep{Watson2022}.
-An additional consideration for the greedy algorithm is that we cannot start with an empty design, since this would be degenerate and the information matrix not positive definite.
-We must therefore start with a small non-degenerate design, which is likely to also affect its performance.

 We offer these three algorithms in the \pkg{glmmrOptim} package.
-We allow the use to use any combination of these algorithms in succession.
-For example, a local search for a design of size $p << J'$ followed by a greedy search, followed by a local search.
+We allow the user to use any combination of these algorithms in succession.
 While such combinations do not necessarily have any theoretical guarantees, they may be of interest to users of the package.
 A more complete discussion of the methods provided by this package can be found in \citet{Watson2022}, with further examples in \citet{Watson2023}.